Weight-preserving bijections between integer partitions and a class of alternating sign trapezoids: Lattice path representations

+Figure~\ref{fig:exampleLatticePathASTZ} shows an example of an osculating paths configuration.
+It corresponds to the ASTZ in Figure~\ref{fig:exampleASTZ}; we address the bijective correspondence between ASTZs and osculating paths configuration in the proposition below.
+We admit that one might confuse the tileable regions $\mathcal{T}_{n,l}$ with shifted Young diagrams.
+In Section~\ref{sec:PartitionLevel}, we shall exploit this resemblance in order to interpret ASTZs with exactly one $1$-column in the left half as certain integer partitions.
+Note that if we replace the \emph{osculations} \resizebox{!}{\baselineskip}{ } by \emph{crossings} \resizebox{!}{\baselineskip}{ }\,, we get tilings akin to \emph{bumpless pipe dreams} introduced by Lam, Lee, and Shimozono \cite{LLS21}, which are in bijective correspondence with alternating sign matrices.

+\begin{proposition} For $n \ge 1$ and $l \ge 2$, there is a bijective correspondence between $(n,l)$-ASTZs and $(n,l)$-osculating paths configurations which maps $A\in\ASTZ_{n,l}$ to an $(n,l)$-osculating paths configuration with $r(A)$ paths. \end{proposition}

-To represent $A\in\ASTZ_{n,l}$ as a family of osculating paths, we consider a trapezoidal grid graph where every vertex presents an entry of $A$ and vertices are connected by an edge if the corresponding entries of $A$ are horizontally or vertically next to each other.
-For every $1$-column in the left half of $A$, we construct a path in the graph as follows: Each path starts at the corresponding vertex of the bottommost entry of a $1$-column and moves upwards.
-If the path reaches a vertex corresponding to a $1$ or a $-1$, then it turns to the right or to the left, respectively.
-If the path reaches a vertex that corresponds to the bottommost entry of a $10$-column, it also turns to the left.
-Thus, the path ends at a vertex that corresponds to the bottommost entry of a $0$-column in the right half of $A$.
-After all paths are determined, we redirect paths by replacing possible crossings \resizebox{!}{\baselineskip}{ } by \emph{osculations} \resizebox{!}{\baselineskip}{ } .
-In the end, $A$ is mapped to a family of osculating paths where the number of paths equals $r(A)$.
+\begin{proof} It is easy to see how an ASTZ gives rise to an osculating paths configuration.
+Every entry of $A\in\ASTZ_{n,l}$ corresponds in an obvious bijection to a unit square in $\mathcal{T}_{n,l}$.
+For every $1$-column in the left half of $A$, we construct a path in $\mathcal{T}_{n,l}$ as follows: Each path starts vertically at the corresponding square of the bottommost entry of the $1$-column and moves upwards.
+If the path reaches a square corresponding to a $1$ or a $-1$, then it turns to the right or to the left, respectively.
+If the path reaches a square that corresponds to the bottommost entry of a $10$-column, it also turns to the left.
+Thus, the path ends horizontally at a square that corresponds to the bottommost entry of a $0$-column in the right half of $A$.
+After all paths are determined, we have obtained a tiling of the region $\mathcal{T}_{n,l}$ with the tiles

+We redirect the paths by replacing the crossings by osculations.
+In the end, $A$ is mapped to an $(n,l)$-osculating paths configuration where the number of paths equals $r(A)$.

+Conversely, given an $(n,l)$-osculating paths configuration, we next construct a corresponding $(n,l)$-ASTZ.
+First, we map the nonempty tiles along the paths to the entries $-1$, $0$, and $+1$ as follows:

+Thus, we obtain a trapezoidal array $(a_{i,j})_{1 \le i \le n,i \le j \le 2n+l-1-i}$ with $-1$s, $0$s, $+1$s, and blank tiles~\resizebox{!}{\baselineskip}{ }\,.
+In this array, the nonzero integers alternate in sign since the paths in the osculating paths configuration go from the bottom left to the top right.
+It is also clear that, in each row and each column, the first nonzero entry from the left or the top, respectively, is $+1$.
+This observation suggests to call such an array a \emph{partial ASTZ}.
+We show that such a partial ASTZ can be completed to an ASTZ as follows: First, we map every blank tile at the right edge to $+1$.
+Finally, we map all the remaining blank tiles to $0$.